 NOTE: Parents/guardians will be required to review the student's physical activity plan and sign a Parent Declaration and Consent Form acknowledging their approval of the chosen activities and acceptance of the responsibility for risk management, safety, and supervision.
-Parents/guardians will also be required to verify the entries of the student's physical activity log through a sign-off procedure.
+Parents/guardians must also verify the student's physical activity log entries through a sign-off procedure.